Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 He knows what he can do.
 He can't do.

-And again, he's the leading manager and he's got someone under him.
+And again, he's the lead manager and he's got someone under him.
 Does that get reimbursed?
 How does that work when something like that happens?
-Well, so it comes out of the company card.
+Well, so it it comes out of the company card.

 Okay.